matrix-org/gsoc/IDEAS.md

 **Expected results**: The reference iOS or Android matrix clients support VoIP and Video calling to other Matrix clients (e.g. the existing WebRTC support in the reference Matrix web client).

 **Difficulty**: Moderate/Hard

-Knowledge pre-req: Familiarity with iOS or Android development, and linking native 3rd party libraries into existing clients.
+**Knowledge pre-req**: Familiarity with iOS or Android development, and linking native 3rd party libraries into existing clients.
 Basic knowledge of VoIP signalling an advantage, but not prerequisite.

 **Potential mentor**: David Baker ([github](https://github.com/dbkr))